chenghanc/Install-NVIDIA-Driver-CUDA-cuDNN-and-OpenCV/README.md

 make -j20
 ```

-- If compilation fails, you can try to uninstall Leptonica `sudo apt-get remove libleptonica-dev` and install [leptonica version 1.78.0](https://distfiles.macports.org/leptonica/).
+- If compilation fails, you can try to uninstall Leptonica `sudo apt-get remove libleptonica-dev` and install [leptonica version 1.78.0](https://distfiles.macports.org/leptonica/) from source.
 Open a shell and execute (Optional)

 ```shell
 ./configure